What does end of support for Windows 10 mean?

 What does end of support mean?

-After 14 October 2025, Microsoft will no longer provide:
+Since 14 October 2025, Microsoft no longer provides:

 • Security updates for Windows 10